UTM-Robotics/utmrobotics.github.io-DEPRECATED-/README.md

 * `navigation`: Defines all navigation links
 * `twitter_username`, `facebook_username`, `instagram_username`, `slack_link` define the links for the array of social buttons shown at the bottom of pages.

+### Calendar

+The calendar is fully managed by Google Calendar.
+Any changes made to the corresponding Google Calendar will be reflected on the website calendar.

 ### Posts/Events

 Navigate to the `_posts` folder from the root directory.